Tuesday

 4.)
 Add the color drops and flavorings.

 5.)
 Allow the sugar syrup to cool for approximately 10 min, then pour into the prepared jar.
-Lower the sugar skewer until it hangs about 1" from the bottom, not too close to eachother or the sides of the jar. (mine are a little short in the picture)
+Lower the sugar skewer until it hangs about 1" from the bottom, not too close to each other or the sides of the jar. (mine are a little short in the picture)

 6.)
 Carefully place your jar in a cool place, away from harsh lights, where it can sit undisturbed.
 Cover the top loosely with plastic wrap or a paper towel.

 7.)
 You should see sugar crystals start forming within 4 hours.
 If nothing happens you may have to try boiling the syrup again and dissolve another cut of sugar into it, then pour it back into the jar with the skewers.
+(Or grab a pack of 8" Lollipop sticks from Amazon)

 This time around the crystals formed super fast and were quite small.
 (I like the big rock like crystals) Touchy little buggers.